'Blazing it' Murray will have 'great Wimbledon'

 "Now he's playing the most physical matches of the week and backing it up with incredible recovery."

-Murray spent 10 and a half hours on court in victories over Matteo Berrettini and Thanasi Kokkinakis before falling just short against Roberto Bautista Agut.
+Murray spent 10-and-a-half hours on court in victories over Matteo Berrettini and Thanasi Kokkinakis before falling just short against Roberto Bautista Agut.

 "It's pretty much the story of the week, in my opinion," said Bryan, whose own surgery gave him an extra year and a bit on court before finally retiring in 2020 at the age of 42.